bbc/bigscreen-player/docs/tutorials/Subtitles.md

 ### Low Latency Streams

-When using Dash.js with a low-latency MPD segments are delivered using Chunked Transfer Encoding (CTE) - the current side chain doesn't allow for delivery in this case.
+When using Dash.js with a low-latency MPD segments are delivered using Chunked Transfer Encoding (CTE) - the default side chain doesn't allow for delivery in this case.

 Whilst it is possible to collect chunks as they are delivered, wait until a full segment worth of subtitles have been delivered and pass these to the render function this breaks the low-latency workflow.